 More sustainable snacks

 After analysing the impacts of importing and storing large volumes of wraps at our Mogadishu site, we decided to upgrade our kitchen equipment and make the wraps in-house instead.

 Optimising water use and reducing plastic waste

 New laundry design saves water and energy

-In 2018, we piloted a new laundry design at two camps in Somalia and one in CAR.
-The equipment filters and recycles water at various stages of the wash process so it can be reused for the washing cycle of the next load.
+In 2018, we introduced plans to install industry-leading, environmentally friendly technology at three of our smaller laundries.
+The new equipment filters and recycles water at various stages of the wash process so it can be reused for the washing cycle of the next load.

 Success in Somalia founded on respect